-Core and GCP offer together world-class ML and big data analytics features for IoT applications [13].
-ThingWorx Industrial IoT Solutions Platform promotes a diverse set of PTC Thingsworkx capabilities that enable powerful solutions for design, manufacturing, service, and industrial operations.
-Thingsworks has a special focus on Industrial IoT (IIoT), and it provides pre-defined building elements for the IIoT use cases.
+AWS IOT AWS has broad and deep IoT services, from the edge to the cloud.
+AWS IoT offers AI integration, meaning efficient model creation and deployment.
+AWS IoT is built on a secure and proven cloud infrastructure and scales to billions of devices and trillions of messages.
+AWS IoT integrates with other AWS services and solutions.
+Based on AWS documentation, its offering is divided in three main categories Device Software, Control Services and Analytics Services [12].
+Google Cloud IoT Core The key Google solution for IoT is Google Cloud IoT Core.
+Like Azure IoT and AWS IoT, Google Cloud IoT is a managed service that enables secure connection, management and data operations in distributed device configurations.
+It is easily combined with the functionality of Google Cloud Platform (GCP).
+Google Cloud IoT Core and GCP offer together world-class ML and big data analytics features for IoT applications [13].
+PTC Thingsworkx ThingWorx Industrial IoT Solutions Platform promotes a diverse set of capabilities that enable powerful solutions for design, manufacturing, service, and industrial operations.
+Thingsworkx has a special focus on Industrial IoT (IIoT), and it provides pre-defined building elements for the IIoT use cases.
 The pre-configured solutions cut time-to-market, provide flexibility and deliver value rapidly for enterprise customers of all size.
 ThingWorx offers capabilities that can be divided in five focus areas: connectivity, deployment, analytics, device management and visualization.
 Their approach is slightly distinct from other service providers, since the product offering is divided.
 For example, other commercial products often join the connectivity and device management in same elements [14].
-IBM have three technologies of interest for the IoT domain, IBM Edge IBM IoT portfolio Application Manager, IBM Maximo Application Suite and IBM Watson IoT Platform, IBM Edge Application Manager presents an autonomous management solution for edge applications that require qualities such as scalability, variability and evolution.
+IBM IoT portfolio IBM have three technologies of interest for the IoT domain, IBM Edge Application Manager, IBM Maximo Application Suite and IBM Watson IoT Platform.
+IBM Edge Application Manager presents an autonomous management solution for edge applications that require qualities such as scalability, variability and evolution.
 IBM Maximo is platform for asset management, monitoring, predictive maintenance, and computer vision.
 IBM Watson IoT Platform utilises the AI and cognitive abilities of Watson AI.
 It included capabilities for real-time data analysis, insight production through AI and ML.
 Watson IoT can govern applications and device statuses: usage and performance, anomaly detection, and data validation [15].
-Cumulocity lot from Software AG is built to enable open, rapid Cumulocity IoT deployment and distributed processing.
+Cumulocity IoT Cumulocity IoT from Software AG is built to enable open, rapid deployment and distributed processing.
 Cumulocity tackles architectural complexity by promoting a singular architecture that covers the infrastructure from edge of the cloud to the on-premises assets.
 Cumulocity IoT differentiates itself with a special focus on industrial equipment.
-The focus is highlighted by the support for fieldbus protocols such as Modbus, Can bus and OPC-UA.
-Additional distinction is that Cumulocity IoT promotes no-code and self-service [16]. approaches Particle Particle offering is a combination of IoT platform and hardware.
+The focus is highlighted by the support for field- bus protocols such as Modbus, Can bus and OPC-UA.
+Additional distinction is that Cumulocity IoT promotes no-code and self-service approaches [16].
+Particle Particle offering is a combination of IoT platform and hardware.
 The product ecosystem of particle includes asset tracking, hardware for prototyping and mass production, development tools and various software APIs and libraries.
 The functional focus of IoT platform includes IoT devices management, data pipelines, and tracking systems.
 A special product is the EtherSIM, which is a global, scalable and self-learning cellular connectivity.
 In the analysis of Task 1.2, the most relevant products are Particle Device OS and Device Cloud.
 Particle frequently is more data-efficient than its competitors.
 With the CoAP over DTLS approach, they can hold up connection in worse networks.
 For example, a MQTT connection over TLS/SSL requires full 5K TLS handshake for a device re-connection [17].